What is civil society?

 CEPF's grantees work closely with local people to map out a future in which biodiversity and communities thrive together.
 In addition to conserving species and ecosystems, the work done by CEPF grantees typically benefits local villagers, farmers, small landowners, teachers, fishermen and business owners.
 Their livelihoods and well-being are usually closely linked to the environment and they have first-hand knowledge of the pressures and needs facing their communities and the challenges they have to overcome to manage their ecosystems sustainably.

-Since CEPF began grantmaking in 2001, CEPF has given more than US$220 million through grants to more than 2,200 civil society organizations.
+Since CEPF began grantmaking in 2001, CEPF has given more than US$225 million through grants to more than 2,200 civil society organizations.

-Donors often find these groups difficult to reach, but CEPF has found an innovative way of keeping a small operational staff in its headquarters in the U.S., while at the same time extending our reach to the local level through what we call regional implementation teams (RITs).
+Donors often find these groups difficult to reach, but CEPF has found an innovative way of keeping a small operational staff in its headquarters in the U.S., while at the same time extending its reach to the local level through what it calls regional implementation teams (RITs).
 These teams consist of one or more civil society organizations that represent CEPF on the ground in each hotspot.
 RITs provide guidance to local grantees, helping them build their capacity so that when CEPF is no longer investing in the hotspot, they can continue to make a conservation impact.